-His study, which has not yet been published, focuses on happiness as an indicator of quality of life.
-The data come from thousands of adults 65 and older who were surveyed between 1998 and 2012 and who were asked if they were happy “all/most of the time” or “some/none of the time” during the past week.
+His study, which has not yet been published, focuses on happiness as an important indicator of quality of life.
+The data come from thousands of adults 65 and older who participated in the Health and Retirement Study between 1998 and 2012 and who were asked if they were happy “all/most of the time” or “some/none of the time” during the past week.

 These answers were combined with information about cognitive impairment derived from tests that examined seniors’ ability to recall words and to count backward, among other tasks.

 Findings suggest that cognitive impairment is not a deterrent to happiness.
-Of the period that seniors spent cognitively impaired — about 5.5 years, on average — they reported being happy for 4.8 years, or about 85 percent of the time.
+Of the period that seniors spent cognitively impaired, about 5.5 years on average, they reported being happy for 4.8 years — about 85 percent of the time.
 Of the 12.5 years that older adults spent in good cognitive health, they reported being happy nearly 90 percent of the time.

 The bottom line: “Cognitive impairment doesn’t equate with unhappiness,” Bardo said.
 Still, he cautioned that his study didn’t look at how happiness correlates with the extent of impairment.
 Certainly, people with moderate to severe dementia experience serious difficulties in their lives, as do their caregivers, he noted.

-Amal Harrati, an instructor at Stanford University Medical School, said Bardo’s paper appears sound methodologically, but she wondered whether older adults with cognitive impairment can be trusted to report reliably on their happiness.
+Amal Harrati, an instructor at Stanford University Medical School, said Bardo’s paper appears sound, methodologically, but wondered whether older adults with cognitive impairment can be trusted to report reliably on their happiness.

 “As cognitive decline worsens, I think it is more likely that one can become unhappy, possibly due to the advancing pathology that can affect specific brain regions” and behavioral issues such as hallucinations and paranoia, he added.